-It’s a winged design with three stripes that align from front to back.
+It’s a winged design, with three stripes that align from front to back.
 It was brought forth by former head coach Fritz Crisler for the 1938 season.
-Crisler would go on to become one of the top coaches in Michigan history, racking up an overall record of 71-16-3, and winning two conference and one national title during his tenure.
+Crisler would go on to become one of the top coaches in Michigan history, racking up an overall record of 71-16-3 and winning two conference and one national title during his tenure.

 Michigan Stadium, affectionately known as The Big House, seats a whopping 107,601.
 The stadium opened in 1927 and last underwent renovations in 2010.
-The all-time attendance mark is 115,109 and was set for a game in the 2013 season versus Notre Dame.
+The all-time attendance mark is 115,109 and was set for a game in the 2013 season against Notre Dame.
 The surface was originally natural grass and has gone through a few iterations, but it has consisted of FieldTurf from 2003 to the present.

 The last time Michigan beat Ohio was in 2021 to end an 8-game losing streak to the Buckeyes.
 The 42-27 victory was just the third for the Wolverines against the Buckeyes over the last 17 meetings.
 All three wins have come in Ann Arbor.
 Michigan’s last win in Columbus was 38-26 in 2000.